This Guide For Expat Women in Korea has been updated as of February 2025.

 Shopping in Korea

-• American Eagle – This American casual style retailer has several locations located around Seoul.
+- American Eagle – This American casual-style retailer has locations in Seoul.
 They have clothing up to a US size large.
-In addition, since there are stores in Korea, you can shop online and you’ll get what you’re looking for quickly.
-I got a package from them in two days.
-Their website does frequent promotions that if you spend $100, you’ll get free shipping.
+In addition, since there are stores in Korea, you can shop online, and have it shipped to you.

-• H&M – With several locations around the country, we all know their clothing line is always a hit or miss.
-They carry shoes up to a European size 40-41.
-The only downside is that they are now only releasing petite size clothes so if you’re tall like me (I stand at 170 or 5’7) then you’re kind of screwed.
+- H&M – They carry shoes up to a European size 40-41.
+The only downside is that they are now only releasing petite-size clothes so if you’re tall like me (I stand at 170 or 5’7) then you’re kind of screwed.

-• Zara – There are many locations around Seoul as well.
-This European fashion giant carries bigger sizes and you can find something as well.
-I’m personally not a fan of Zara, but if you’re a bigger lady, you can find clothes there.
+- Zara – There are many locations around Seoul as well.
+This European fashion giant carries bigger sizes.

 Underground Shopping Malls

-If you do so happen to be tiny enough to fit in the clothes in Korea (lucky bitch) you can shop at many of the stores around subway stations.
-Many like to shop here because of the cheap and trendy clothes.
-Everything is free size meaning a size 6 and you’re not allowed to try it on.
-So you can hold it up to the mirror and eyeball it hoping it will fit or walk away.
+If you are tiny enough to fit in the clothes in Korea (lucky bitch), the underground shopping malls are a great place to get the trendiest clothes.
+Everything is free size, meaning a size six, and you’re not allowed to try it on.

 Online Shopping For Clothes

-A lot of you constantly ask me where I go shopping in Korea and the truth is the majority of my favorite pieces actually come from Amazon.
-I purchase a lot of the pieces you see on my Instagram feed via Amazon.
+The majority of my favorite pieces come from Amazon.
 I also take advantage of the fact shipping is free or cheap from American Eagle because they have stores in Korea.
-I also occasionally used ASOS International for other pieces.
+ASOS is a favorite for expat women in Korea because they offer international shipping.

 What To Wear in Korea